CHARACTER EDUCATION SITES

-Common Sense Media is dedicated to improving the lives of kids and families by providing the trustworthy information, education, and independent voice they need to thrive in a world of media and technology.
+Common Sense Media is dedicated to improving the lives of children and their families by providing the most trustworthy information, education, and independent voice they need in order to thrive in a world of media and technology.

-This Canadian site has a variety of features devoted to informing people about the dangers of bullying, as well as supporting victims of bullying.
-The site also includes drawings, poems, stories, etc. submitted by visitors to the site.
+This Canadian site has many features devoted to informing people about the dangers of bullying, and supporting victims of bullying.
 Children will enjoy the browser-based game in which they paint a hero and a bully, then rescue students and recover lunch money in a series of mazes.

 No Bully Zone

 The goal of No Bully Zone is to make a difference in the lives of children by producing highly effective resources to encourage and empower them.
 Being relative to children’s culture using videos, games, and stories that connect is part of their everyday focus.

 Collaborative for Academic, Social, and Emotional Learning – CASEL has clips and research available in support of the importance of Social Emotional Learning on student well being and academic success.